epirecipes/EpiPolicies/README.md

 ## Contributing

 We welcome contributions to this repository.
-Each example should be placed in its own directory, as a Quarto (.qmd) file.
-To assist in conversion to the different file formats, please avoid multiple definitions within a single cell (wrapping a cell with begin and end if this is necessary).
+Each example should be placed in its own directory, as a Quarto (`.qmd`) file.
 The header of the notebook should contain a list of output formats, for example:

 ```yaml
 ---